domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 I prefer "missed" to "lost".
 Many things in life are lost but not all are missed after they are lost.

 Embrace a modified Hanlon's razor: Never attribute to malice that which is adequately explained by absolute, complete, and utter indifference towards anything whatsoever having to do with you.

+Finish the job!
+(Don't get sidetracked.)

+Units, units, units!

+Re: Job.
+Look at your own résumé, curriculum vitae (CV), and cover letter.
+Ask yourself and consider the question: Would you hire you (e.g., over the other likely candidates) for this position?
+If not, it might not be a good fit; perhaps best to move to the next opportunity.

+Aim for good enough for government work.
+Achieve this and you can move on with life.
+After all, a decent government is one that exists to serve its people (one cannot say the same about the private sector).